Unusual Options Activity Insight: Gap | Benzinga

 Unusual Options Activity Insight: Gap

-Gap (NYSE:GPS) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $28.67 following the option alert.
+Shares of Gap (NYSE:GPS) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $29.39.

 - Option Type: SWEEP